wu-semsys/ontology-analysis/README.md

 # Ontology Analysis API

-This API provides functionality to analyze ontologies, extract information from related PDF documents, and perform error checking.
-It uses OLLAMA for document processing and includes error checking tools like PROCK and OOPS!.
+This API offers functions for analyzing ontologies, extracting relevant metrics (class count, property count, etc.) and performing error checks.
+In addition, there is a local LLM functionality for extracting competency questions from PDF documents.

 ## Prerequisites